-You can pick up a Key card at a ticket office or from our website: www.southeasternrailway.co.uk/thekey eTickets eTickets are barcodes that can be scanned at the ticket gate or by a member of staff.
+You can pick up a Key card at a ticket office or from our website: www.southeasternrailway.co.uk/thekey eTickets eTickets are barcodes that you can use as train tickets.

-Some Southeastern routes now accept digital eTickets.
+Some Southeastern routes now let you use digital eTickets.